Joint Optimization of Reasoning and Dual-Memory for Self-Learning Diagnostic Agent: Discussion

 \subsection{Ablation Study}

 To identify which components contribute most to \ModelName{}'s gains, we perform controlled ablations on MedCaseReasoning.
 Table ~\ref{tab:ablation_medcase} reports the results.
-Introducing the short-term memory increases performance from 0.7732 to 0.8225.
-This demonstrates that retaining recent case-specific information helps the model better align its reasoning with the current diagnostic context, leading to more accurate predictions.
-Equipping the model with long-term memory alone (without short-term memory or memory-management reward) results in a lower accuracy of 0.7244.
+This result demonstrates that retaining recent case-specific information helps the model better align its reasoning with the current diagnostic context, leading to more accurate predictions.
 While long-term memory captures generalizable patterns across cases, it is less effective without mechanisms that ensure its relevance to the current instance.
 Combining short-term and long-term memory without the memory-management reward leads to a sharp performance drop to 0.4741, even below the zero-shot baseline.
 This indicates that unregulated memory interaction can introduce noise and conflicting signals, ultimately harming the reasoning process.
 The full model achieves the best performance.